StasPodyachev/DeForex/README.md

 ## Documentation
 #### Whitepaper

-For more comprehensive information about DeForex V1 you can read our [whitepaper](https://www.notion.so/White-Paper-f79f1526cb69440d8164c0a40c968a29) and in [notion](https://husky-breath-587.notion.site/DeForex-Leverage-ETH-Global-2022-Public-Documentation-6ff8f3befe8f45b2a1d6e856e94e14f2).
+For more comprehensive information about DeForex V1 you can read our whitepaper and project description on our [Notion Documentation](https://husky-breath-587.notion.site/DeForex-Leverage-ETH-Global-2022-Public-Documentation-6ff8f3befe8f45b2a1d6e856e94e14f2).

 #### Technical Documentation

-Check our full [documentation](https://github.com/StasPodyachev/DeForex) for more technical details.
+Check our full Documentation [here](https://husky-breath-587.notion.site/DeForex-Leverage-ETH-Global-2022-Public-Documentation-6ff8f3befe8f45b2a1d6e856e94e14f2) for more technical details.

 ## Usage
 `yarn start`